tailehuu/w3schools-react-tutorial/README.md

 #### React Hooks

 - What is a hook?
+  - allow function components to have access to `state`
   - added to React in version 16.8
   - will not work in class components
   - rules